concourse/rfcs/074-k8s-storage/proposal.md

 - COW Strategy: creates a volume based on an existing volume
 - Import Strategy: creates a volume based on a local directory or tar ball

 Baggageclaim keeps tracks of all volumes by querying the filesystem structure, therefore no database component is needed.
-Volumes are assigned an ID that is passed in by the baggageclaim client.
+Volumes are assigned an ID that is passed in by the baggageclaim client when the `CreateVolume` request is made.

 The [HTTP REST API](https://github.com/concourse/baggageclaim/blob/ea9252e4fcca101f32971cfb5ff47c3355c7c91e/api/handler.go#L26-L38) allows a baggageclaim client to:
 - Create volumes with one of the above strategies